-- Oversee the calculation of technical provisions - Confirm appropriateness of methodologies and assumptions
+- Oversee the calculation of technical provisions - Confirm appropriateness of methodologies and assumptions - Validate methodologies and carry out back-testing against experience - Ensure consistency, accuracy and reliability of data

-- · Validate methodologies and carry out back-testing against experience - Ensure consistency, accuracy and reliability of data - Provide an opinion on the underwriting policy and reinsurance arrangements - Periodically report to the Board
+- Provide an opinion on the underwriting policy and reinsurance arrangements - Periodically report to the Board

-The Function is held by the director of the Company therefore it has the required authority to fill its role.
+The Function is held by the director of the Company therefore it has the required authority to fulfil its role.

 PREMIUM has appointed an external firm of Actuaries who are entirely independent from operational aspects of the business.
+An Actuarial Consultancy has also been engaged to provide further technical advice.